At El Camino Hospital, we’re dedicated to protecting your rights as a patient.

 19. Designate visitors of your choosing, if you have decision-making capacity, whether or not the visitor is related by blood or marriage.
 Visitation rights include the right to receive the visitors designated by the patient, including but not limited to a spouse, a domestic partner (including a same-sex domestic partner), another family member, or a friend.
 Also included is the right to withdraw or deny such consent at any time.

-- Substance abuse treatment protocols requiring restricted visitation
+- Substance-use disorder treatment protocols requiring restricted visitation

 20. Have your wishes considered, if you lack decision-making capacity, for the purposes of determining who may visit.
 The method of that consideration will comply with federal law and be disclosed in the hospital policy on visitation.
 At a minimum, the hospital shall include any persons living in your household and any support person pursuant to federal law.